Entropia-Tracker/entropia-tracker.github.io/_pages/getting-started.md

 ### Step 1) Download and install

 [Download](https://github.com/Entropia-Tracker/entropia-tracker/releases/latest) the latest release from our github page.

 (You can also clone the [github repository](https://github.com/Entropia-Tracker/entropia-tracker/) and build it yourself)

 *GNU/Linux and Windows versions available.*
 - Windows installer **(automatic update support)**
 - Windows portable
 - AppImage **(automatic update support)**
-- Debian package
+- Debian package (Debian/Ubuntu/Pop!_OS/Linux Mint...)

-### Step 2) Install an/or run
+### Step 2) Install and run

 If you are using an installable version proceed through the installation and start the Entropia Tracker as you normally would.

-If you are running a portable version just start them like you normally would.
+If you are running a portable version you can run them without installing.

 *The AppImage needs to be [made executable](http://discourse.appimage.org/t/how-to-make-an-appimage-executable/80) after download.*

 ### Step 3) Configure the Entropia Tracker

 1. To use the Entropia Tracker you need to locate your Entropia Universe `chat.log` file in the settings.
+   - For Windows, usually located `C:\Users\<username>\Documents\Entropia Universe\chat.log`
+   - For Wine, usually located: `<wineprefix>/drive_c/users/<username>/My Documents/Entropia Universe/chat.log`
-2. If you want to track globals, hofs and rare loot you will also need to enter your full avatar name
+2. Full avatar name, to track additional data (globals, hofs and rare items)